insin/DOMBuilder/docs/htmlmode.rst

    .. versionchanged:: 1.3
       Appending a :js:class:`DOMBuilder.HTMLFragment` will append its
-      child nodes and clear them from the fragment.
+      child nodes instead and clear them from the fragment.

 .. js:function:: DOMBuilder.HTMLElement.cloneNode(deep)